agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

   - Chances of clearing getting >730 in GMAT (70%)
-  - Chances of clearing the scholarship criteria for RSM after getting 740 (60%) Look at my history, I have never been the top performer, of course, I can hope for things to be different, but will it really be, of course I will put my heart and soul this time.
-60% is already a lot I guess.
+  - Chances of clearing the scholarship criteria for RSM after getting 740 (60%) (same as in MC)
   - Chances of not burning out and quitting (10%)
   - getting a job in the top tier firm (50%)
+  - Chances of staying for more than 5 years (10%)

+  If in MC most people don't make partner and only 12.5% do, in IB I consider it to be even less.

   <!-- Maybe speaking to a few people might help ..
 Saw youtube video,
   fears are well founded.
-But need to check private equity and hedge funds and what those exit opportunities mean-->
+But need to check private equity and hedge funds and what those exit opportunities mean.
+Based on the footnotes I fuond online, they are expected to be equally fucked up.-->

-  So a total of :2.1% <!-- Might improve the percentage -->
+  So a total of :0.2%

-- Earning to give once we leave industry after 5 years Lets say same as in MC
+- Earning to give once we leave industry after 5 years

-- Starting
-Same as in MC
-- Working for an NGO after 8 years
-Same as in MC
+Lets say same as in MC

 **Supportive conditions/Job Satisfaction**